Introduction

 Seekers might overlap with introverts while receivers may overlap with extroverts.

 Extroverts tend to become receivers, as they would prefer to enjoy what others enjoy.
 They prefer to have life "come at them".
-They feel that if they seek anything âunusualâ, it would waste their time because nobody else would enjoy it.
+They feel that if they seek anything âunusualâ, it would waste their time.
+(Why bother liking it if they can't enjoy with anyone else?)
 In that sense, they want "shareable experiences".

 Inter-personal qualities